 - Graduate Student Organization Travel Award, University of Hawai‘i, 2008

 - “Apocalyptic Visions: Ocean and Desert in Nnedi Okorafor’s Fiction.”
-Postcolonial Literature.
-Pacific Ancient & Modern Language Association 115th Annual Conference, Honolulu, November 2017.
+Postcolonial Literature I. Annual Conference of the Pacific Ancient and Modern Language Association, November 2017, Honolulu, HI.
+Conference Presentation.

 - “Ethnic and Third World Literature: From the University of Texas, Austin, to the Profession at Large.”
-Roundtable.
-Modern Language Association Convention, Austin, January 2016 (forthcoming).
+Modern Language Association Convention, January 2016, Austin, TX.
+Roundtable Presentation.

 - “South Asia and the Non-Aligned Movement in Two Post-Yugoslav Texts.”
 Imagining Alternative Modernities: Interventions from the Balkans and South Asia.
-The Ohio State University, Oct 9-11, 2014.
+The Ohio State University, Oct 2014, Columbus, OH.
+Conference Presentation.

-- “The Global South at the Eastern Crossroads: Joseph Conrad’s Heart of Darkness in Bosnia,” 2011 American Comparative Literature Association Conference.
+- “The Global South at the Eastern Crossroads: Joseph Conrad’s Heart of Darkness in Bosnia,” American Comparative Literature Association Conference, March 2011, Vancouver, BC.
+Conference Presentation.

 - “Referentiality at a Standstill in Philippe Aractingi’s Under the Bombs.”
-2009 Rice Symposium.
+Rice University English Graduate Symposium, October 2009, Houston, TX.
+Conference Presentation.

 - “Interrupted by Cadavers: Witnessing Abderrahmane Sissako’s Bamako.”
-2009 Sequels Symposium in Ethnic/Third World Literature, University of Texas at Austin.
+Sequels Symposium in Ethnic/Third World Literature, University of Texas at Austin, April 2009.
+Conference Presentation.

 - “Genre and Geopolitics,” American Comparative Literature Association, American Comparative Literature Association Conference, Seattle, WA, March 2015.